brightcove/brightcove-player-sdk-ios/README.md

 ### CocoaPods Podspec XCFramework Subspecs (since release 6.10.0)

 Release 6.10.0 of the Brightcove Player SDK adds subspecs for core and each plugin to support XCFrameworks.
 The default value for each subspec is `/Framework`.

-`BrightcoveIMA` does not support XCFramework, however, when using `Brightcove-Player-IMA/XCFramework` or `Brightcove-Player-IMA-static/XCFramework` the Universal Framework will be installed.

 The BrightcoveGoogleCast plugin supports the `no-bluetooth` variant.
 As shown below, the first subspec indicates the GoogleCast version to be used (bluetooth or no-bluetooth) and the second subspec indicates the distribution package of the plugin (Framework or XCFramework).
 Bluetooth and Framework are the default subspecs for BrightcoveGoogleCast.